SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon Reports and Dashboards Solution.md

 ## About

-The Verizon Reports and Dashboards Solution is intended for the generation of custom reports targeting different data groups within the DataMiner System, including key performance indicators (KPIs), configuration statistics, and alarm history data.In order to efficiently integrate the requirements, this solution comprises two different scopes, the connector side on the one hand and the custom report side on the other.
+The Verizon Reports and Dashboards Solution is intended for the generation of custom reports targeting different data groups within the DataMiner System, including key performance indicators (KPIs), configuration statistics, and alarm history data.
+In order to efficiently integrate the requirements, this solution comprises two different scopes, the connector side on the one hand and the custom report side on the other.

 ### Version Info